foreverflying/minify-ts/README.md

 Options:
-  -s --source-map  generate source files in the out-dir -o --obfuscate   can change to different names if two same name variables doesnot
+  -s --source-map  generate source files in the out-dir -o --obfuscate   can change to different names if two same name variables does not
                    have relations
   -h, --help       display help for command
 ```